 Since 2011, Lebanon has been hosting some 1.5 million refugees from Syria, accounting for around 30 percent of Lebanon's population, the highest concentration per capita of refugees in the world.
-As of August 2019, there were approximately 926,717 UNHCR-registered refugees from Syria.
+As of August 2019, there were approximately 926,717 UNHCRregistered refugees from Syria.
 The Syrian crisis has created an unprecedented strain on Lebanon's economy, public services, social relations, and infrastructure.
-Amidst this context, UNRWA continues to provide life-saving emergency assistance to Palestinian refugees from Syria (PRS) in Lebanon, while also maintaining its regular services to Palestine refugees in Lebanon (PRL).
+Lebanon faces an accrual socioeconomic crisis exacerbated by the impact of the lockdown imposed since mid-March 2020 due to COVID-19.
+The default of the country in paying per first time its external debt and the lockdown to face the spread of COVID-19 have drastically deteriorate the socioeconomic conditions of its population further deteriorating the most vulnerable and the refugees communities.
+Amidst this context, UNRWA continues to provide life-saving emergency assistance to Palestinian refugees from Syria (PRS) in Lebanon, while also maintaining its regular services to Palestinian refugees in Lebanon (PRL).
 To date, PRL remain barred from 39 professions and face discrimination in the labour market.
 In addition, the majority of PRL who are employed are often subject to harsh, exploitative and insecure working conditions.
-For Palestine refugees from Syria (PRS), vulnerability is compounded due to challenges in obtaining legal residency.
+For Palestinian refugees from Syria (PRS), vulnerability is compounded due to challenges in obtaining legal residency.
 The project will also benefit PRL as host community, reducing tensions between PRS and PRL and maintaining integration of services for both communities.